Flutter CTO Report 2024

 Is Flutter good for app development?

-Google has recently released its package for communicating with Google AI models such as Gemini Pro.
-However, Gemini API, which this package uses, is not yet available in all regions, most notably in Europe.
+In February, Google released its package for communicating with Google AI models such as Gemini Pro.
+However, Gemini API wasn't available in all regions, most notably in Europe, until the end of May.
 Our short guide shows you how to use Gemini API with Vertex AI so that you can create your solutions with Google AI Dart SDK.
-Read how.

 Gemini API in Europe - solution by LeanCode